boschresearch/NeuTraL-AD/README.md

 > Graph Data: dd; thyroid; nci1; mutag; imdb; reddit;

+## How to Use
+1. When using your own data, please put your data files under [DATA](DATA).
+2. Create a config file which contains your hyper-parameters under [config_files](config_files).
+3. Add your data loader to the function ''load_data'' in the [loader/LoadData.py](loader/LoadData.py).
+* For time series data, the shape is (batch size, #channels, sequence length).
+* For image data, the shape is (batch size, #channels, height, width).
+* For tabular data/features from pre-trained model, the shape is (batch size, feature dim).

 ## Datasets

-Time series datasets are modified on the UEA datasets from https://www.timeseriesclassification.com/
+* Time series datasets are downloaded from the UEA datasets from https://www.timeseriesclassification.com/.
+The processed data of NATOPS, Epilepsy, and Racket_Sports are available under [DATA](DATA).

-Arrhythmia and Thyroid datasets are taken from https://github.com/lironber/GOAD
+* Arrhythmia and Thyroid datasets are downloaded from https://github.com/lironber/GOAD.
+Please put the data under [DATA](DATA).

-KDD and KDDrev datasets can be downloaded from https://kdd.ics.uci.edu/databases/kddcup99/
+* KDD and KDDrev datasets are downloaded from https://kdd.ics.uci.edu/databases/kddcup99/.
+Please put the data under [DATA](DATA).

-Graph Data are modified on the TUDataset from https://chrsmrrs.github.io/datasets/
+* Graph Data are downloaded from TUDataset https://chrsmrrs.github.io/datasets/.
+Please put the data under [DATA](DATA).

-Cifar10_feat is the last-layer features of Cifar 10 extracted by a ResNet152 pretrained on ImageNet.
+* Cifar10_feat is the last-layer features of Cifar 10 extracted by a ResNet152 pretrained on ImageNet.
+[Extract_img_features.py](Extract_img_features.py) is used to extract features.
 ## License

 Neural Transformation Learning for Anomaly Detection (NeuTraLAD) is open-sourced under the AGPL-3.0 license.
 See the